Robotics-lessons/term2-slam-project/README.md

 * Creating a Catkin workspace under Robot Operatiosn System (ROS) with all launch, worlds, urdf and scripts folders.
 Installing rtabmap package.
 * Building a mobile robot with RGBD camera and laser scanner for simulated tasks.
 * Creating a ROS package that launches a robot model in a Gazebo world and utilizes packages like rtabmap, teleop and the RViz.
-* Exploring, adding, and tuning specific parameters corresponding to each package to achieve the best possible mapping results.
+* Use debug tools to explor, add, and tune specific parameters corresponding to each package to achieve the best possible mapping results.

 ## Background
 Robotic mapping: the goal for an autonomous robot is to be able to construct (or use) a map or floor plan and to localize itself in it[2].